 If the COA or HOA initiates a foreclosure, you might have a defense to the action, or you might be able to negotiate a way to get caught up on the overdue amounts and save your home.

 Based on the association's governing documents, like the CC&Rs, and state law, a COA or HOA can usually get a lien on your home if you're delinquent in paying the assessments.

-In Illinois, a COA is entitled to a lien if the condo owner fails or refuses to pay the common expenses or fines (765 Ill.
+In Illinois, a COA is entitled to a lien if the condo owner fails or refuses to pay the common expenses or fines.
+(765 Ill.
 Comp.
 Stat.
 605/9(g)(1)).

-State law, as well as the COA or HOA's CC&Rs and bylaws, will generally set out the type of charges that may be included in the lien.
+State law and the COA or HOA's governing documents will usually set out the type of charges that an association may include in the lien.